 budget

-The convox budget command group manages an app's monthly budget cap, the atCapAction enforcement, and recovery from a cap fire.
+The convox budget command group manages an app's monthly budget cap, its at-cap action, and recovery after a cap is reached.

-For the operational guide see Budget Caps; for the schema reference see the convox.yml budget block.
+For the full operational guide see Budget Caps; for the schema reference see the convox.yml budget block.

 budget show